Rapid Plug-in Defenders: Experiments

-Even if clean examples and adversarial examples are similar for humans, there is a wide gap for network models.
-Since only one-shot adversarial examples are available, the performance on clean data drops because of catastrophic forgetting (\citet{goodfellow2013empirical}).
-From another angle, considering the defender as a prompt generator, the prompts added into examples hint that the service model pays attention to adversarial features, leading to ignoring some clean features.
+While humans perceive similarity between clean and adversarial examples, networks struggle, resulting in clean data performance drops due to catastrophic forgetting \cite{goodfellow2013empirical}.
+Additionally, treating the defender as a prompt generator implies prompts added to examples, guiding the service model to focus on adversarial features, potentially disregarding clean features.